AgarwalShikhar/stockprediction/README.md

 ```

 Please note that it is not considered best practice to include an `__init__.py` file in the `tests/` directory (see [here](https://docs.pytest.org/en/latest/goodpractices.html) for more), but I have done it anyway because it is uncomplicated and functional.

-## Where to go from here

-I have stated that this project is extensible, so here are some ideas to get you started and possibly increase returns (no promises).

-### Data acquisition

-My personal belief is that better quality data is THE factor that will ultimately determine your performance.
-Here are some ideas:

-- Explore the other subfolders in Sentdex's `intraQuarter.zip`.
-- Parse the annual reports that all companies submit to the SEC (have a look at the [Edgar Database](https://www.sec.gov/edgar/searchedgar/companysearch.html))
-- Try to find websites from which you can scrape fundamental data (this has been my solution).
-- Ditch US stocks and go global – perhaps better results may be found in markets that are less-liquid.
-It'd be interesting to see whether the predictive power of features vary based on geography.
-- Buy Quandl data, or experiment with alternative data.

-### Data preprocessing

-- Build a more robust parser using BeautifulSoup
-- In this project, I have just ignored any rows with missing data, but this reduces the size of the dataset considerably.
-Are there any ways you can fill in some of this data?
-  - hint: if the PE ratio is missing but you know the stock price and the earnings/share...
-  - hint 2: how different is Apple's book value in March to its book value in June?
-- Some form of feature engineering
-  - e.g, calculate [Graham's number](https://www.investopedia.com/terms/g/graham-number.asp) and use it as a feature
-  - some of the features are probably redundant.
-Why not remove them to speed up training?
-- Speed up the construction of `keystats.csv`.
-  - hint: don't keep appending to one growing dataframe!
-Split it into chunks

-### Machine learning

-Altering the machine learning stuff is probably the easiest and most fun to do.

-- The most important thing if you're serious about results is to find the problem with the current backtesting setup and fix it.
-This will likely be quite a sobering experience, but if your backtest is done right, it should mean that any observed outperformance on your test set can be traded on (again, do so at your own discretion).
-- Try a different classifier – there is plenty of research that advocates the use of SVMs, for example.
-Don't forget that other classifiers may require feature scaling etc.
-- Hyperparameter tuning: use gridsearch to find the optimal hyperparameters for your classifier.
-But make sure you don't overfit!
-- Make it *deep* – experiment with neural networks (an easy way to start is with `sklearn.neural_network`).
-- Change the classification problem into a regression one: will we achieve better results if we try to predict the stock *return* rather than whether it outperformed?
-- Run the prediction multiple times (perhaps using different hyperparameters?) and select the *k* most common stocks to invest in.
-This is especially important if the algorithm is not deterministic (as is the case for Random Forest)
-- Experiment with different values of the `outperformance` parameter.
-- Should we really be trying to predict raw returns?
-What happens if a stock achieves a 20% return but does so by being highly volatile?
-- Try to plot the importance of different features to 'see what the machine sees'.

-## Contributing

-Feel free to fork, play around, and submit PRs.
-I would be very grateful for any bug fixes or more unit tests.

-This project was originally based on Sentdex's excellent [machine learning tutorial](https://www.youtube.com/playlist?list=PLQVvvaa0QuDd0flgGphKCej-9jp-QdzZ3), but it has since evolved far beyond that and the code is almost completely different.
-The complete series is also on [his website](https://pythonprogramming.net/machine-learning-python-sklearn-intro/).

----

-For more content like this, check out my academic blog at [reasonabledeviations.com/](https://reasonabledeviations.com).